This best homemade Cornbread Dressing is made from scratch with a combination of cornbread and french bread, sautéed vegetables and fresh herbs.

 Notes

-Make Ahead Instructions: This easy cornbread dressing can be made 1-2 days in advance.
-Store it in a gallon ziplock bag in the refrigerator.
+Make Ahead Instructions: This easy cornbread dressing can be made 1-2 days in advance, stored in a gallon ziplock bag or covered container.

-Add Sausage: Cook ½ lb of ground sausage and add it to the bread cubes in step 5.
+Cornbread Stuffing with Sausage: Cook ½ lb ground sausage and add sausage to the bread cubes mixture before adding the broth.

-Vegan Cornbread Dressing: Use ½ cup of canola oil in place of the butter, and substitute vegetable broth for chicken broth.
+Vegan Cornbread Dressing: Use ½ cup of avocado oil in place of butter, and substitute vegetable broth for chicken broth.

 Dried Fruit: Add dried cranberries or raisins.